carina-akaia/3d-islands/README.md

-# 3D Islands
+# 3D-Islands

-Demo project showcasing a hardened Island Architecture implementation with WebGL rendering.
+Demo project showcasing a hardened Islands Architecture implementation with WebGL rendering.

 Islands are declared as WebComponents where ShadowDOM holds `<canvas />` controlled by React Three Fiber.